RaspberryPI – Commands cheat sheet

 sudo apt-get autoremove PACKETNAME

-This command is also part of the "Advanced Packaging Tool" and can be executed with and without package name.
-Without a package name, ie "sudo apt-get autoremove", this command uninstalls all packages that are no longer used because they were only installed as a prerequisite for another package that no longer exists.
+This command is also a part of the "Advanced Packaging Tool" and can be executed with and without package name.
+Without package name, i.e. "sudo apt-get autoremove", this command uninstalls all packages that are no longer used because they were only installed as a prerequisite for another package that is no longer present.

-Package name, for example "sudo apt-get autoremove RANDOM_PACKET_NAME" uninstalls the specified package and all prerequisites installed during the installation of this package.
+Using package name, for example, "sudo apt-get autoremove IRGENDEINPAKETNAME" will uninstall the specified package and any prerequisites installed during the installation of that package.

 RaspberryPi specific commands